hxrriet02/hxrriet02/README.md

 # Hi, I'm Harry 👋

-I'm a full stack developer working with PHP on the backend and a few languages including the main frontend stack: HTML, CSS, JS.
-I love to design and create mostly websites and web applications but also small scripts and programs if I feel like it!
+I'm a full stack developer working with mainly PHP as the backend and a few languages for the frontend stack including HTML, CSS, JS.
+I love to design and create mostly websites and web applications but I also love to create small scripts and programs if I feel like it!

 ### 👨‍💻 Coding

-I code in a few different languages, mainly PHP using the Symfony framework or Wordpress.
-But, I also code in Python, and JavaScript (Node, jQuery, etc.)
+I code in a few different languages, mainly PHP using the Symfony framework for bespoke applications or WordPress for plugins and themes.
+Recently, I have started to code more projects with JavaScript and Node, I would like to start learning TypeScript too.
+In the past, I have also coded in Python and Visual Basic for Application.

 ### 💻 Designing

-As well as beening a developer I design and create web pages.
-If you wanted to view a few designs I've added some concept designs [here](https://github.com/harry3110/harry3110/blob/main/concepts/README.md).
+As well as being a developer, I design and create website concepts.
+If you would like to view a few designs I've created, you can view them [here](https://github.com/harry3110/harry3110/blob/main/concepts/README.md).

 ### ⭐ My favourite projects